HOW DOES WEIGHT LOSS WORK?: A PRACTICAL, NO-NONSENSE GUIDE TO WEIGHT MANAGEMENT.

 NUTRIENTS: OVERLOOKED, BUT ESSENTIAL

 The foods we think of as healthy right now are healthy in respect of three major components that people often overlook: vitamins, minerals and dietary fiber.
 Vitamins and minerals are crucial to health: when we look past weight loss and aim at the healthiest weight loss possible, vitamins and minerals are the first things that require attention.
 There are 26 essential vitamins and minerals and they are found primarily in high-quality protein sources and a wide variety of plant-based produce (fruit and veg, primarily).

 The best place to look for key nutrients is vegetables and high-quality fruit.
 Vegetables should be your priority because they are almost universally nutrient-dense and calorie-sparse: you can eat as much spinach as you want but you’re probably not going to be full before you reach 500 calories.
 Compare this with fatty or sugary foods, which provide lots of calories.
 The basic idea with nutrients is to eat a high volume of vegetables in the widest possible variety? this means lots of different veg with an equal variety of colours, textures and types.

 DOES MEAL TIMING MATTER?

-Meal timing is actully a great way to simplify your carbs and fats, and here’s how you do it: eat more carbohydrates closer to your hard work/exercise times and eat less as you get further out.
-For example, if you’re working out at 3pm, you don’t need a breakfast that is high in carbohydrates (a better choice might be eggs and spinach, followed by a handful of berries).
-However, at 1-2pm you should be eating high-quality carbohydrates like oatmeal with fruit or granola – these will give you the short-term energy you need without all the nonsense sugars.
+Meal timing is actually a great way to simplify your carbs and fats, and here’s how you do it: eat more carbohydrates closer to your hard work/exercise times and eat less as you get further out.
+For example, if you’re working out at 3 pm, you don’t need a breakfast that is high in carbohydrates (a better choice might be eggs and spinach, followed by a handful of berries).
+However, at 1-2 pm you should be eating high-quality carbohydrates like oatmeal with fruit or granola – these will give you the short-term energy you need without all the nonsense sugars.

-- Eat less calories than you use in a day
+- Eat fewer calories than you use in a day

 - Get a lot of protein from high-quality sources